ykdojo/personalized_search_challenge/README.md

   - PyCharm might be good.
 The same company's Ruby IDE is awesome.
   - Any other editors you like?

-## Some notes on the data
-**The train file is big (16GB when uncompressed)**

-So we need to think about how to handle this.
-Perhaps use a database, like sqlite or MySQL?
-I (Yosuke) suspect we can try our first strategies with a randomly-sampled subset of the data.
-How would we go about it?

-## Note on possible strategies
+## Notes on possible strategies (more on the wiki)
 I (Yosuke) think there are two ways to look at this problem.
   1. Collaborative filtering (recommender) problem
     - Netflix Prize winners' solution: http://www2.research.att.com/~volinsky/papers/ieeecomputer.pdf
   2. We can also look at the past clicks a certain user has performed.
     - The user is probably more (or less) likely to click the pages they already clicked and liked. => Need to test this.

-#### About data
+## Some notes on the data
+#### The train file is big (16GB when uncompressed)

+We need to think about how to handle this.
+Perhaps use a database, like sqlite or MySQL?
+I (Yosuke) suspect we can try our first strategies with a randomly-sampled subset of the data.
+How would we go about it?

+#### Train and test
 In the competition, the first 27 days are used as train data, and the last 3 days as test data. (http://www.kaggle.com/c/yandex-personalized-web-search-challenge/data)

-So perhaps we can locally test our model using the first 24 days train and the next 3 days as test.
+Perhaps we can locally test our model using the first 24 days train and the next 3 days as test.